EranStarkLab/SpatiotemporalSpiking/README.md

 The module is used to extract features from the outputs of __Module 1__ (See __Tables 1-3__ for the description of the features, and subsection _chunking_ of the _Materials and Methods_ for the chunk statistics extracted from the original features).
 Utility functions for this module are under _data_utils_ and _features_.
-For this module, be sure to update the following (inputs for previous modules should not be changed; more customizability available, see _constants.py_):
+For this module, be sure to update the following (inputs for previous modules should not be changed; for additional customization, see _constants.py_):

 * _constants.py_:
   * SEED - The Seed used for randomized chunk partition.